nodejs/admin/MemberExpectations.md

 of the expectations set above please refer to our [moderation](Moderation-Policy.md) policy which outlines the process of making an official complaint.

-This policy, and changes to it, are not retroactive.